High court's Alabama ruling sparks alarm over voting rights

 The Supreme Court’s conservative majority put on hold a lower court ruling that Alabama must draw new congressional districts to increase Black voting power.
 Civil rights groups had argued that the state, with its “sordid record” of racial discrimination, drew new maps by “packing” Black voters into one single district and “cracking” Black voters from Alabama’s six other districts in ways that dilute their electoral power.
 Black voters are 26% of Alabama’s electorate.

-In its 5-4 decision late Monday, the Supreme Court said it would review the case in full, a future legal showdown in the months to come that voting advocates fear could further gut the protections in the landmark Civil Rights-era law.

-It’s “the latest example of the Supreme Court hacking away at the protections of the voting rights act of 1965,” said Sen. Dick Durbin, D-Ill., chairman of the Judiciary Committee.
+It’s “the latest example of the Supreme Court hacking away at the protections of the voting rights act of 1965,” Sen. Dick Durbin, D-Ill., chairman of the Judiciary Committee, said Tuesday.
 “Congress must act.
 We must restore the Voting Rights Act.”

 The outcome all but ensures Alabama will continue to send mostly white Republicans to Washington after this fall’s midterm elections and applies new pressure on Congress to shore up voter protections after a broader elections bill collapsed last month.
 And the decision shows the growing power of the high court’s conservative majority as President Joe Biden is under his own pressures to name a liberal nominee to replace retiring Justice Stephen Breyer.